Case Study: Crisis Communication

 - Contacted the local client to confirm passenger’s safety status

-- Maintained contact with passenger to arrange travel home from Cyprus.
+- Maintained contact with passenger to arrange travel home from Cyprus

 FCM and travel risk management

-In light of recent events in Europe, there is no longer a clear border between ‘safe’ and ‘risky’ areas of the world.
+There is no longer a clear border between ‘safe’ and ‘risky’ areas of the world.
 More than ever before, employers need to be fully engaged with duty of care and what strategies can be implemented to maximise traveller protection.
 Booking all travel through a single source (TMC) is vital to enable effective traveller tracking and traveller assistance when required.
 Whether the disruption is minor or major, you want it dealt with quickly, efficiently and with the safety and productivity of your travellers in mind.

 An effective travel risk management programme must also be in place.
-FCM duty of care blends the risk intelligence of iJet International and custom built technology to deliver a comprehensive, cost effective travel risk management solution.
+FCM Secure blends the risk intelligence of iJet International and custom built technology to deliver a comprehensive, cost effective travel risk management solution.
 And while technology can ensure you are alerted quickly to situations and allows us to instantly identify travellers who may be affected by an incident, it is the actions of real people who make the difference.